 Leadership and Service Reading

 Be Our Guest: Perfecting the Art of Customer Service from The Disney Institute: This is a book I urge teams to read.
 It is a quick, easy read that highlights the customer service approach at Disney Parks.
-Be Our Guest explains guest service, the business reasons behind it, and the principles that provide an amazing customer experience.
+Be Our Guest explains guest service, the business reasons behind it, and the principles that provide stellar customer experience.
 Many consider IT professionals as back-office personnel.
-The truth is we all have customers, even inside of our organizations, so provide them with outstanding service.
+Actually, the truth is that we all have customers, even inside of our organizations, so provide them with outstanding service.

 Personal Development and Growth Reading